 Maybe you already have tried to insert some javascript code into your teplate HTML, and on Preview/Save template got an error similar to this:

 Your template could not be parsed as it is not well-formed.
 Please make sure all XML elements are closed properly.
-XML error message: The content of elements must consist of well-formed character data or markup.

 So why your template could be not valid when something changed?
 Here is the some of XML requirements: